 Gypsum board, also known as drywall or wallboard, is mandated by the building codes because it provides important passive fire resistance.
 This is why it is so important to replace drywall correctly.
 It is a primary means of protecting occupants from fire.

 In the event of any water damage to drywall, precautions must be taken to prevent development and growth of mold.
-After flooding, not only mold but also exposure to raw sewage and other contaminants is a significant concern that must be abated.
+After flooding, exposure to raw sewage and other contaminants is another significant concern that must be abated.
 Only a knowledgeable building professional who can evaluate an impacted site in person can offer a set of specific remediation actions.
 The following document, housed on the Centers for Disease Control and Prevention (CDC) website, provides important information on cleaning up after flooding: Homeowner’s and Renter’s Guide to Mold Cleanup After Disasters.(PDF)

-- GA-235-2017 Gypsum Board Typical Mechanical and Physical Properties
+- GA-235-2019 Gypsum Board Typical Mechanical and Physical Properties

-- GA-238-2016 Guidelines for Prevention of Mold Growth on Gypsum Board
+- GA-238-2019 Guidelines for Prevention of Mold Growth on Gypsum Board

 - GA-801-2017 Handling and Storage of Gypsum Panel Products

 - GA-1000-2017 Identification of Gypsum Board

 Q) How do I prevent mold growth on gypsum panels?

 A) Gypsum board must be kept dry at all times to prevent the growth of mold.
 Review publication GA-238-2019 Guidelines for Prevention of Mold Growth on Gypsum Board.
 This quick reference publication addresses transportation, storage, handling, application, and maintenance guidelines.